 Mitigate Bad Belly Habits

-If you can’t bring yourself to take any proactive measures to insure your gut, then you can also just cut out behavior that has a negative effect.
+If you can’t bring yourself to take any proactive measures to ensure your gut, then you can also just cut out behavior that has a negative effect.

 For example: never take Advil or Ibuprofen on an empty stomach, as it gnaws away at your stomach lining.
 Many of us know this, but we ignore the manufacturer advice if we are busy.
 Or, we don’t feel like drinking a full 8 oz glass of water when we take a pill.
 Still, these little efforts go a long way to improve guy vitality in the long run.